-See photo 58 and 59.
+See photo 45LH.
 The top strap is mounted at the front with two M6 stainless steel allen head bolts with the matching stainless steel nylock nuts.
 Put the bolts with nuts in place, but do not tighten them yet.
 Be careful not to scratch the steel top strap as you install it.
 It has been powder coated with rust resistant paint, but if it gets scratched, it will rust in the scratched area.
-We use steel for optimum strength.
 The tool that you will need for the two stainless steel allen head bolts is a 4mm allen wrench.
-At the back, we are using M8 zinc-plated screws and M8 nylock nuts to mount the strap to the top mount we installed earlier in photo 45.
-These will be tightened with a 13mm wrench.
-Now you can go through every fastener on this top strap and put a finish tightening on them, and tighten the large 17mm bolt that goes into the head as in photo 45.
+At the engine, remove the two 10mm bolts that correspond with the holes in our top strap.
+Put them through the strap and tighten.
+Now you can go through every fastener on this top strap and put a finish tightening on them, and tighten the large 17mm bolt that goes into the head as in photo 45LH.